 - Hiking Insight Notes™ that empower & make orientation easy

-¹ You are entitled to take up to three pieces of luggage per couple, each weighing up to 13 kgs – i.e., no suitcase must exceed 13kgs and the max. weight is 3 x 13 kgs or 39 kgs.
-Single travelers may take two cases or up to 26 kgs.
+¹ You are entitled to take one piece of luggage per person weighing up to 15 kgs.
 Supplements are payable for extra or overweight luggage.

 Note: we are able to arrange for your excess luggage to be securely stored for the duration of your tour and delivered to the final hotel before your departure.
 Please ask us for further details of this service if it is of interest to you.